ostwalprasad/ostwalprasad.github.io/_posts/2019-04-16-Bayesian Linear Regression using PyMC3.markdown

 ### Forest Plots
 Generates a “forest plot” of 100*(1-alpha)% credible intervals from a trace or list of traces.
+It also shows R-hat - The Gelman and Rubin diagnostic which is used to check the convergence of multiple mcmc chains run in parallel

 ```python